TJCAJ/memorycardgame/README.md

 - GitHub - used to save and store all files for this website
 - Git - used for version control
 - Google Fonts - fonts were imported from here
 - Favicon - icon were edited and downloaded from here
+- magicpattern.design - to create new pattern on playing card back view
+- freepik.com - to generate images with text for the overall visual impression of the western theme
 - Adobe Color - for all color palettes and accessibility color testing
 - Adobe Photoshop to compress and convert images to Webp format
 - Google Dev Tools - to debug and for testing responsiveness